TKeesh/ImgClustering/README.md

     With TSNE boosts precission of noise images clustering, executes much slower

-    Optional method which is significantly slower and only a bit more accurate
+    Optional method which is significantly slower and only a bit more accurate.
+Can give better results on larger datasets.

 4. Adjust algoritham to work on specific datasets:
     `-mcs`